We've created this Forum Thread with some workarounds and advice to assist you in publishing you ebook.

 Only the subset of creator revenues which meet the true and legal definition of a royalty are subject to withholding.

 Why do I have to enter my tax ID number information?

-To provide your individual tax ID number (ITIN) or employer ID number (EIN):
+How do I provide my individual tax ID number (ITIN) or employer ID number (EIN)?

 - Log into your Lulu.com account

 - Go to My Projects > Payment Contacts